 BS in Environmental Science

-Students have the option of completing a four-year program to earn a BS in Environmental Science, or opting for a five year dual degree with a Masters in business administration or public health.
+Students have the option of completing a four-year program to earn a BS in Environmental Science, or opting for one of our five year dual degree programs and earn a Master of Business Administration; Master of Public Policy; or Master of Public Health.

 The dual-degree program provides a foundation for careers in environment-related businesses or organizations working in environmental fields.
 Graduates with the background in science that is provided by the undergraduate portion of this program are qualified to apply later for certification as registered environmental professionals, or to pursue graduate education in the environmental sciences.